(A) Each infant in attendance shall be provided with a separate crib that meets the requirements of this rule.

 (1) Cribs and mattresses shall be thoroughly cleaned with soap and water and sanitized with an appropriate germicide at least monthly and before use by another child.

-(ii) Children thirty-five inches or taller tall shall use a cot.
+(5) Children thirty-five inches or taller shall use a cot.

-(5) If the use of a crib or playpen is considered hazardous for an infant, regardless of age, for example, children who are capable of climbing out of a crib or playpen, the infant may use a cot with written permission from the caretaker.
+(7) If the use of a crib or playpen is considered hazardous for an infant, regardless of age, for example, children who are capable of climbing out of a crib or playpen, the infant may use a cot with written permission from the caretaker.
+Written permission shall be kept on file.

 (1) The space between the mattress and the side or end panels of the crib or playpen shall not exceed one and one-half inches.